alfredodeza/rust-cli-example/lab.md

 **Steps:**

+For an easy setup with all dependencies installed and a pre-configured `virtualenv`, [open the repository with Codespaces](https://codespaces.new/alfredodeza/rust-cli-example?quickstart=1)

-1. Create a new repository in your account for your Rust project.
-Use the [Rust template repository](https://github.com/alfredodeza/rust-template) to quickly generate one for your own account.
+Alternate setup: Create a new repository in your account for your Rust project.
 Use this link to [create it in one step](https://github.com/alfredodeza/rust-template/generate).

 1. Use the Clap framework to parse command line arguments.
 Use the [simple example in this repository](./examples/simple/src/main.rs) as a reference
 1. Use the `std::fs` module to read files.
 For example: